7-Day International News Agenda | Barron's - ExBulletin

 KRAKW (Poland) – PHOTO of the European Games 2023. (until July 2)

-SAQUAREMA (Brazil) – Surfing: World Surf League – VIVO Rio Pro PICTURE. (until July 1)
+SAQUAREMA (Brazil) – Surfing: World Surf League – VIVO Rio Pro (until July 1)

 LONDON (United Kingdom) – Cricket: England v Australia – Second Ashes Test WIN. (until July 2)